chad-fisher/guides/source/r/01_Intro_to_RStudio.md

 ## The Menu

 On MacOS, the menu bar is at the top of the screen on hover by default.
-On Windows, the menu bar is static, and stays at the top of the screen by default.
+On Windows, the menu bar is static and stays at the top of the screen by default.

 The **Menu** in RStudio includes dropdown menus and buttons for file management, code execution, and tool configuration.
 Key menu options include:
 - **File**: Create, save, or open files.